moldovanolimpiu/CPU-Benchmark/README.md

 ### Running the program

-In the [CPUBenchmark_deployed directory](CPUBenchmark_deployed/CPUBenchmarkQT.exe), run the CPUBenchmarkQT.exe executable.
-And done, it's ready to run.
+In the [CPUBenchmark_deployed directory](CPUBenchmark_deployed), run the CPUBenchmarkQT.exe executable.
+And done, it's open and ready to run.
+The interface should show six buttons: _CPU Identification_, _Memory Transfer Tests_, _Memory Access Tests_, _Integer Operations Tests_, _Floating Point Operations Tests_ and _Grade PC_.

+### CPU Identification